GitHub4Eddy/water_vapor/README.md

 # water_vapor

-This QuickApp gives access to real-time water vapor level of any location in Asia, Europe, North America, Australia and New Zealand by latitude and longitude.
+This QuickApp (for the Fibaro Homecenter 3) gives access to real-time water vapor level of any location in Asia, Europe, North America, Australia and New Zealand by latitude and longitude.

 IMPORTANT